nataphilips/ofx-quick-quote/README.md

 ### Fonts

-I ran a tool and figured the font on the task document is Ciutadella, but since it is paid, I decided to go with RobotCondensed as a base and RobotoMono for returned numbers.
+I ran a tool and figured the font on the task document is Ciutadella, but since it is paid, I decided to go with RobotCondensed as a base and RobotoMono for numbers.

 ### Screenshots